 To issue a 1099-NEC, you need the payee's legal name, address, and Taxpayer Identification Number (TIN) -- either a Social Security Number for individuals or an EIN for businesses.
 The right way to collect this is through Form W-9, which the payee completes and returns to you.

 Best practice: collect a completed W-9 before making any payment to a new contractor.
-Do not wait until January to figure out who is missing information.
-Chasing down W-9s in January is avoidable friction that causes churches to miss the filing deadline every year.
+Do not wait until January to figure out who is missing information -- and do not let the higher threshold become an excuse to skip this step for smaller payments.
+A contractor you pay $800 in January might receive another $1,500 before year-end.
+You need that W-9 on file.

 Filing Deadlines

 For Form 1099-NEC, the deadline is January 31 -- both for providing copies to recipients and for filing with the IRS.
 This is a hard deadline.
 Late filing penalties start at $60 per form for filings up to 30 days late and escalate from there.
+The new threshold did not change the deadline or the penalties.

 How Dime Handles This